Yvand/azd-functions-azure-vms-management/README.md

 ```

 > [!WARNING]
-> Deleting resources using the command `azd down` does NOT delete the custom role definition, it must be deleted manually as [explained here](#cleanup-the-resources-in-azure)
+> Deleting the resources using the command `azd down` does not delete the custom role definition, it must be deleted manually as [explained here](#cleanup-the-resources-in-azure)

 ## Call the functions